The Fair at the PNE: A Vancouver Tradition in Hastings Park

 Creation of the Sanctuary in Hastings Park

-The Pacific National Exhibition and Playland are located in Hastings Park beside busy main roads.
-Near the roads are many houses.
-A few years ago, the neighbourhood banded together to protest the loss of their green area in Hastings Park due to the presence of the PNE and the amusement park.
+Hastings Park is located beside busy roads.
+Many houses are located in the neighbourhoods near the roads.
+A few years ago, the neighbours banded together to protest the loss of their green area in Hastings Park due to the presence of the PNE and the amusement park.
 These facilities had been in the park for many years but had expanded over time.

 Another thing that annoyed the neighbourhood was the huge parking problem each year during the fair.
 Parking on the PNE grounds is limited and expensive, so people tend to park on the side roads beside the houses.